 The Road Safety Foundation (RSF) produces maps that show the statistical risk of fatal or serious injury crash occurring.
 The risk is calculated by comparing the frequency of road crashes that result in death and serious injury with how much traffic each road is carrying.
 For example, the risk on a road carrying 10,000 vehicles a day with 20 crashes is ten times the risk on a road that has the same number of crashes but which carries 100,000 vehicles.
-Using the latest available iRAP data it shows that the following sections of the route have ratings of only 1 or 2:
+The latest available data show that the following sections of the A5 only have iRAP ratings of 1 or 2: